LuoYun-Team/SoundFlow/README.md

 *   **Massacres of Civilians:** Over 61,200 Palestinians are dead, including tens of thousands of women and children.
 Israel indiscriminately bombs densely populated areas, targeting civilian shelters as well as hospitals like the Al-Shifa Hospital, which provided crucial healthcare to over a million people in Gaza, obliterating their lifeline and leaving them with no access to essential medical care.
 *   **Starvation as Warfare:** Israel's relentless siege blocks vital supplies of food, water, medicine, fuel, and even building materials for repairs, pushing the population towards starvation.
 Children are dying before aid can reach them.
 The UN has condemned this as a collective punishment that violates international humanitarian law.
 *   **Forced Displacement & Land Confiscation:** Nearly 90% of Gaza’s 2.1 million inhabitants have been displaced multiple times, trapped in overcrowded camps with no end in sight to the siege and relentless bombings.
 This systematic displacement aims to erase Palestinian identity from the land they rightfully call home, forcing them onto crowded, contaminated, and dangerous territory while Israel continues to confiscate land for its own settlements.
-*   **Destruction of Infrastructure:** Israel systematically targets essential infrastructure - hospitals, schools, power stations, water treatment plants – crippling Gaza's ability to function and leaving people without basic necessities like clean water and electricity.
+*   **Destruction of Infrastructure:** Israel systematically targets essential infrastructure - hospitals, schools, power stations, water treatment plants – crippling Gaza's ability to function and leaving people without necessities like clean water and electricity.

 **Syria:**